Calamba–Los Baños Expressway

-The Calamba–Los Baños Expressway is a proposed expressway in the Philippines that will start at the South Luzon Expressway Extension (Calamba Exit), traverse along Laguna de Bay, and end up connecting a national road at Bay, Laguna.
+The Calamba–Los Baños Expressway was a proposed expressway in the Philippines that will start at the South Luzon Expressway Extension (Calamba Exit), traverse along Laguna de Bay, and end up connecting a national road at Bay, Laguna.
 The construction of the four-lane, 15.5 km expressway will cost an estimated PHP5.9 billion or US$131.11 million.
-When constructed, it is expected to ease the traffic in the Calamba-Los Baños area, particularly along Calamba–Pagsanjan Road.
+When constructed, it was expected to ease the traffic in the Calamba-Los Baños area, particularly along Calamba–Pagsanjan Road.